 Prepare the water bath by filling the canner approximately ½ full with water.
 Begin heating to a very gentle simmer while you are preparing jars.
-It should NOT be at a rolling boil when you place the jars in the water bath as there’s a possibility the jars might crack when you submerge them in boiling water.
-When all 7 jars are lowered into the water bath, the water should cover the top of the jars by 1 inch.
+It should NOT be at a rolling boil when you place the jars in the water bath, as there’s a possibility the jars might crack when you submerge them in boiling water.
+When all 7 jars are lowered into the water bath, the water should cover the top of the jars by 2 inches.

 Prepare the Brine:

 Combine the brine ingredients in a pot and bring brine to a boil; lower heat and maintain at a simmer until your jars are ready.

 Prepare 7 quart jars by filling in the following order (wide mouth are perfect for dill pickles as it’s easier to get your hands in to pack the ingredients)